 So, forgive me if I’m a little bitter about the foolishness that James Gunn and Peter What’s His Name are peddling by getting rid of Cavill.
 It seems petty, ignorant, and simpleminded in execution and dumb at the highest level of thought.
 Why get rid of something and someone who worked?
 Cavill is a fan of the comics, knows the material and gives everything in the role every time he’s sucked into a nonsensical story that needs remakes to straighten out – see Justice League.
 He’s donned the tights and cape with aplomb, but his considerable talents have been wasted and now thrown out with baby and the bath water.
 Call me a cynic, but I don’t have the time or attention for whatever Gunn and Peter What’s His Name are cooking, selling, crafting, or scheming.
 I want no parts of whoever they’ve got stepping into the role, and I’ll simply acknowledge Cavill as this generation’s best choice alongside Reeve as my generation’s best choice.
 Gunn and Peter What’s His Name can keep that bargain-bin Kryptonite they’re selling as the next choice for Superman.

-Brandon Beatty is associate editor of Gaming Insurrection.
-He can be reached by email at email@example.com
+Lyndsey Beatty is editor-in-chief of Gaming Insurrection.
+She can be reached by email at email@example.com